grow-flow/growflow-addon/README.md

+# GrowFlow Add-ons Repository

+Home Assistant add-on repository containing GrowFlow plant tracking add-ons.

+![GrowFlow Screenshot](https://raw.githubusercontent.com/grow-flow/growflow/main/assets/dashboard_view.png)

+## Add-ons in this Repository

-# GrowFlow Plant Tracker - Home Assistant Add-on
+### GrowFlow Plant Tracker

 A comprehensive plant tracking system for documenting the complete grow process from germination to harvest.

-![GrowFlow Screenshot](https://raw.githubusercontent.com/grow-flow/growflow/main/assets/dashboard_view.png)

-## About

 GrowFlow is a standalone plant tracking application designed for documenting complete plant lifecycles.
 This Home Assistant add-on provides easy integration with your smart home setup while maintaining all the powerful features of the standalone application.